Cape Peninsula: Climate

 Rainfall variations are affected by altitude and aspect, and by topographical features that direct and trap rain-bearing wind.
 Rain from southeasterly wind clouds is substantial at higher elevations.
 Snowfall is unusual, restricted to Table Mountain, and melts within a day or two.

 Variations in temperature are not great due to the moderating effect of the adjacent sea, the narrow land mass, and fairly low maximum altitudes of the mountains.
 Annual mean temperature at sea level in the north facing areas of the north peninsula are around 22 °C. and about 16 °C on the mountain top.
-Elsewhere, averages range between 18 and 20 °C. The range of mean maximum to mean minimum temperatures at any give place is small, ranging from 10 °C on table Mountain to 6 °C at Cape Point.
+Elsewhere, averages range between 18 and 20 °C. The range of mean maximum to mean minimum temperatures at any given place is small, ranging from 10 °C on table Mountain to 6 °C at Cape Point.
 Frost is unusual and not severe, even on the mountains, and is unknown at the coastline.

 Winds over the peninsula can be strong.
 In winter, the northwesterly wind often exceeds gale force, with mean wind speeds of 20kph over the Cape Flats and 30kph at Cape Point.
 In summer the southeasterly and southwesterly winds may blow at gale force for over a week uninterrupted, but there are locally sheltered areas where the wind is much lighter which vary depending on wind direction.

 Ecology

 The peninsula is highly topographically varied, and has a wide range of annual rainfall variation over a small area, and a large diversity of nutrient poor soils, and consequently supports a wide range of habitats and ecological communities.

 The peninsula lies within the Cape Floristic Region of South Africa.
 It is the home of some 2285 plant species and is a global hot-spot of diversity for plants and invertebrates.
 Vegetation is dominated by about 12 types of fire-prone fynbos shrubland.
-Invertebeate community structure is poorly understood, and vertebrate communities are thought to be strongly influenced by recurring fire and nutrient limitations, so most vertebrates are small and population densities are low.
+Invertebrate community structure is poorly understood, and vertebrate communities are thought to be strongly influenced by recurring fire and nutrient limitations, so most vertebrates are small and population densities are low.

 Table Mountain National Park, previously known as the Cape Peninsula National Park, was proclaimed on 29 May 1998, for the purpose of protecting the natural environment of the Table Mountain Chain, and in particular the rare fynbos vegetation.
 The park comprises a large part of the undeveloped area of the Cape Peninsula, and is managed by South African National Parks Board.
 The coastal waters surrounding the Cape Peninsula were proclaimed as a marine protected area in 2004, include several no-take zones, and are part of the national park.
 The waters of this marine protected area are unusual in that they are parts of two fairly distinct coastal marine ecoregions, namely the Agulhas ecoregion and the Benguela ecoregion.
 The boundary is at Cape Point.